longevity-consortium/SysBioM001Paper/GEM/README.md

 > Of note, this code, written by Priyanka Baloni, was copied from the private GitHub repository (https://github.com/longevity-consortium/MetabolicModeling.git) on Jul.
 22, 2022.

 Output:
-* 78 context-specific GEMs, which are used in downstream analysis
+* 78 context-specific GEMs, which were used in downstream analysis (Figure 4, Supplementary Figure 2)

 ### 2. GEM_flux-variability-analysis.m
 This MATLAB code performed flux variability analysis (FVA) using the reconstructed context-specific GEMs.
 > Of note, this code, written by Priyanka Baloni, was copied from the private GitHub repository (https://github.com/longevity-consortium/MetabolicModeling.git) on Jul.
 22, 2022.

 Output:
-* Reaction flux values for each context-specific GEM, which are used in downstream analysis
+* Reaction flux values for each context-specific GEM, which were used in downstream analysis (Figure 4, Supplementary Figure 2)

 ### 3. Code01_M001-related-transcriptomics_GEM-flux.ipynb
 This Jupyter Notebook compared the calculated maximum flux values between the context-specific GEMs (i.e., sample groups).
 This notebook was run on the Python kernel.
 Output:
-* Cleaned flux data, which is used in stasitical analysis (R sub-notebook)
+* Cleaned flux data, which was used in stasitical analysis (R sub-notebook)
-* Cleaned sample–model metadata, which is used in R sub-notebook
+* Cleaned sample–model metadata, which was used in R sub-notebook
-* Cleaned reaction metadata, which is incorporated into Supplementary Data 3 in R sub-notebook
+* Cleaned reaction metadata, which was incorporated into Supplementary Data 3 in R sub-notebook
 * Figure 4a–d
 * Supplementary Figure 2c–f